shurfrousky/webflyx/quotes/dune.md

-- May thy knife chip and shatter
+May thy knife chip and shatter
-- A great Man Doesn't Seek To Lead.
+A Great Man Doesn't Seek To Lead.
 He's Called To It.
-- An animal caught in a trap with gnaw off its own leg to escape.
-What will you do?
-- When is a gift not a gift?
+An Animal Caught In A Trap Will Gnaw Off Its Own Leg To Escape.
+What Will You Do?
+When Is A Gift Not A Gift?
+The spice must flow.